Support-Ukraine-Love/web/refugee-source-export/Ukraine-Resources-Information-Working-Doc--Living-Doc.md

     (They've had a lot of success, thus far.)
 [Video](https://www.instagram.com/p/CawkzHYN_mt/?utm_medium=copy_link) [Video](https://www.instagram.com/tv/Ca1pFxzDd3P/?utm_medium=copy_link) [Video](https://www.instagram.com/tv/Ca1pFxzDd3P/?utm_medium=copy_link)

+* 🇺🇦 [UAnimals](https://www.facebook.com/UAnimals.official/) is helping to rescue animals, provides both funding and pet food to shelters and holds pet food giveaways around _Kyiv_.
+They post helpful tips, advice and other animal-related updates to their Facebook page.
+* 🇺🇦 [Breaking The Chains](https://www.breakingthechains.co.uk/) is on the ground, both rescuing and getting food to rescues in Ukraine.
+They're doing an incredible job! ([Facebook](https://m.facebook.com/FacesOfHopeDocumentaries) - they post regularly about their mission in Ukraine) If you would like to donate you can do so via [PayPal](https://www.paypal.com/) at [dogrescue@toms-n.co.uk](mailto:dogrescue@toms-n.co.uk). (*While they're not a 501(c)3, they're listed as a "Rescue Service" - they're doing _really_ good work!)
+[Twitter](https://twitter.com/Breakingtcmedia?t=y6wL2e4OWbNr0Q3iKE5Eog&s=09)

+    _Rescues in need of emergency help can email requests to: _[support@breakingthechains.co.uk](mailto:support@breakingthechains.co.uk)

+* 🇺🇦 [List of Ukrainian Rescues](https://docs.google.com/spreadsheets/d/1nM0ZGlf9sg7xPejsEihgRhaADFFXXfoDEDZWOYGpcZM/htmlview) which includes their social media and donation details.
+The details on the list are verified.

+    When finished, the list will contain over 150 rescues across the country. (*The creators of this list are credible and their information is trusted.)
+[Source](https://www.facebook.com/groups/317825230407855/permalink/320888816768163/)

 * 🇵🇱 If you are evacuating with animals, this Facebook Group: [Kynolodzy - Kynologom na Ukrainie](https://t.co/RNovpWlwBr), has gathered a list of over a thousand safe homes in _Poland_ where you can shelter yourself & your animals.
 Polish vets are also offering free medical assistance.
 * 🇵🇱 [Evacuation Documents](https://t.co/HB5616gxIO) for animals crossing the border into _Poland_.
 Files can be downloaded in English.
 * 🇵🇱 _Poland_: [Paws Up | Sprzęt Ortopedyczny dla Zwierząt](https://www.facebook.com/pawsuporthovet/posts/1920486261469077) (Orthopedic Equipment for Animals) "Both private animal owners and Ukrainian aminal rescues can apply.
 Write [hello@pawsup.pl](mailto:hello@pawsup.pl) or call: +48697665554 to tell us how we can help you."